Decompression equipment: Decompression trapezes

 A decompression trapeze or decompression bar is a device used in recreational diving and technical diving to make decompression stops more comfortable and more secure and provide the divers' surface cover with a visual reference for the divers' position.

 It consists of a horizontal bar or bars suspended at the depth of intended decompression stops by buoys.
 The bars are of sufficient weight and the buoys of sufficient buoyancy that the trapeze will not easily change depth in turbulent water or if the divers experience buoyancy control problems.

 Trapezes are often used with diving shots.
 When diving in tidal waters at the end of slack water, the trapeze may be released from the diving shot to drift in the current as the divers make their decompression stops.
 A decompression trapeze may also be deployed in response to a signal from the divers, in which case some care must be taken not to hit a diver while lowering the bar.

 Downline

 A downline is a rope leading from the surface down to the underwater workplace.
 It allows a commercial diver to travel directly to and from the job site and to control rate of descent and ascent in the same way as using a shotline.
 Also sometimes called a jackstay.

 A downline used for open ocean diving is much the same as a shotline, but does not reach all the way to the bottom.
+This may also be referred to as a lazy shot.
 An open-ocean downline is weighted at the bottom, and attached to a substantial float at the surface, which may be tethered to the boat.
-It may be marked at intervals by knots or loops, and may be attached to decompression trapeze system.
+It may be marked at intervals by knots or loops, and may be attached to a decompression trapeze system.
 In some cases a sea anchor may be used to limit wind drift, particularly if attached to a boat with significant windage.